 30.5.1 General Bidding Rules

-(a) All Energy and Ancillary Services Bids of each Scheduling Coordinator submitted to the DAM for the following Trading Day shall be submitted at or prior to 10:00 a.m. on the day preceding the Trading Day, but no sooner than seven (7) days prior to the Trading Day.
-All Energy and Ancillary Services Bids of each Scheduling Coordinator submitted to the RTM for the following Trading Day shall be submitted starting from the time of publication, at 1:00 p.m. on the day preceding the Trading Day, of DAM results for the Trading Day, and ending seventy-five (75) minutes prior to each applicable Trading Hour in the RTM.
-Scheduling Coordinators may submit only one set of Bids to the RTM for a given Trading Hour, which the CAISO uses for all Real-Time Market processes.
-The CAISO will not accept any Energy or Ancillary Services Bids for the following Trading Day between 10:00 a.m. on the day preceding the Trading Day and the publication, at 1:00 p.m. on the day preceding the Trading Day, of DAM results for the Trading Day;
+(a) All Energy and Ancillary Services Bids of each Scheduling Coordinator submitted to the Day-Ahead Market for the following Trading Day shall be submitted at or prior to 10:00 a.m. on the day preceding the Trading Day, but no sooner than seven (7) days prior to the Trading Day.
+All Energy and Ancillary Services Bids of each Scheduling Coordinator submitted to the Real-Time Market for the following Trading Day shall be submitted starting from the time of publication, at 1:00 p.m.
+Pacific Time on the day preceding the Trading Day, of Day-Ahead Market results for the Trading Day, and ending seventy-five (75) minutes prior to each applicable Trading Hour in the Real-Time Market.
+Scheduling Coordinators may submit only one set of Bids to the Real-Time Market for a given Trading Hour, which the CAISO uses for all Real-Time Market processes.
+The CAISO will not accept any Energy or Ancillary Services Bids for the following Trading Day between 10:00 a.m.
+Pacific Time on the day preceding the Trading Day and the publication, at 1:00 p.m.
+Pacific Time on the day preceding the Trading Day, of Day-Ahead Market results for the Trading Day;

-(b) Bid prices submitted by a Scheduling Coordinator for Energy accepted and cleared in the IFM and scheduled in the Day-Ahead Schedule may be increased or decreased in the RTM.
-Bid prices for Energy submitted but not scheduled in the Day-Ahead Schedule may be increased or decreased in the RTM.
-Incremental Bid prices for Energy associated with Day-Ahead AS or RUC Awards in Bids submitted to the RTM may be revised.
-A Scheduling Coordinator may submit in the Real-Time Market new daily Bids for Start-Up Costs, Minimum Load Costs, and Transition Costs for resources and MSG Configurations for which the Scheduling Coordinator previously submitted such Bids in the Day-Ahead Market, except for: (1) Trading Hours in which a resource or MSG Configuration has received a Day-Ahead Schedule or has received a Start-Up Instruction in RUC; and (2) Trading Hours that span the Minimum Run Time of the resource or MSG Configuration after the CAISO has committed the resource or the Scheduling Coordinator has self-committed the resource in the RTM.
-Scheduling Coordinators may revise ETC Self-Schedules for Supply in the RTM to the extent such a change is consistent with TRTC Instructions provided to the CAISO by the Participating TO in accordance with Section 16.
-Scheduling Coordinators may revise TOR Self-Schedules for Supply only in the HASP to the extent such a change is consistent with TRTC Instructions provided to the CAISO by the Non-Participating TO in accordance with Section 17.
-Energy associated with awarded Ancillary Services capacity cannot be offered in the Real-Time Market separate and apart from the awarded Ancillary Services capacity;
+(b) Bid prices submitted by a Scheduling Coordinator for Energy accepted and cleared in the Integrated Forward Market and scheduled in the Day-Ahead Schedule may be increased or decreased in the Real-Time Market.
+Bid prices for Energy submitted but not scheduled in the Day-Ahead Schedule may be increased or decreased in the Real-Time Market.
+Incremental Bid prices for Energy associated with Day-Ahead Ancillary Services or RUC Awards in Bids submitted to the Real-Time Market may be revised.

+(c) A Scheduling Coordinator may submit in the Real-Time Market new daily Start-Up Bids, Minimum Load Bids, and Transition Bids for resources and MSG Configurations for which the Scheduling Coordinator previously submitted such Bids in the Day-Ahead Market, except for: (1) Trading Hours in which a resource or MSG Configuration has received a Day-Ahead Schedule or has received a Start-Up Instruction in the Residual Unit Commitment; and (2) Trading Hours that span the Minimum Run Time of the resource or MSG Configuration after the CAISO has committed the resource or the Scheduling Coordinator has self-committed the resource in the Real-Time Market.

+(d) Scheduling Coordinators may revise ETC Self-Schedules for Supply in the Real-Time Market to the extent such a change is consistent with TRTC Instructions provided to the CAISO by the Participating TO in accordance with Section 16.

+(e) Scheduling Coordinators may revise TOR Self-Schedules for Supply only in the HASP to the extent such a change is consistent with TRTC Instructions provided to the CAISO by the Non-Participating TO in accordance with Section 17.
+Energy associated with awarded Ancillary Services capacity cannot be offered in the Real-Time Market separate and apart from the awarded Ancillary Services capacity.

-(c) Scheduling Coordinators may submit Energy, AS and RUC Bids in the DAM that are different for each Trading Hour of the Trading Day;
+(f) Scheduling Coordinators may submit Energy Bids, Ancillary Services Bids, and RUC Bids in the DAM that are different for each Trading Hour of the Trading Day.

-(d) Bids for Energy or capacity that are submitted to one CAISO Market, but are not accepted in that market are no longer a binding commitment and Scheduling Coordinators may submit Bids in a subsequent CAISO Market at a different price;
+(g) Bids for Energy or capacity that are submitted to one CAISO Market, but are not accepted in that market are no longer a binding commitment and Scheduling Coordinators may submit Bids in a subsequent CAISO Market at a different price.